 - 1. In what Rhode Island County is your home located? - 2.
 What is your zip code? - 3.
 Does this household have a cell phone/landline phone? - 4.
-Now I need to find out how many people live in your household.
-This includes family, boarders, roommates and anyone else who lives there most of the year.
 Including yourself, how many people are in your household?
+This includes family members, roommates and anyone else who lives there most of the year.